 Best for // People with an irrational love of stepping stones and/or steps

-From the Stepping Stones car park don’t walk across the stones but take a left and go through the gate into Burford Meadow.
+From the Stepping Stones car park don’t walk across the stones.
+Instead, take a left and go through the gate into Burford Meadow.
 Wander along the river bank until you reach the road.
-Go left again, walking along the road and past the hotel, taking the path that goes right beside the hotel.
-When the path forks, take the left-hand path that heads up the hill.
+Go right, walking along the road and past the hotel, taking the path that goes right Opposite Ryka’s cafe.

 Best for // Views and variety

-Fair warning, if you’re not a fan of steep descents and steps, this route will not make you very happy.
+Fair warning, if you’re not a fan of steep descents and steps, this Box Hill circular walk will not make you very happy.
 It’s best tackled from the Visitor Centre car park.
 You’ll start off by simply following the Box Hill Hike signs, which will take you to the rather cool Broadwood’s Tower.